omniroot/shikilove/README.md

 - [ ] Add Add function to change episodes and status
 - [ ] Add chip in AnimeCard with anime status and watched episodes

+## Changelog

+- [x] 0.1.0 - This release is aimed at updating the existing functionality and redesign.
+- [ ] 0.2.0 - Adaprive for mobile devices.

 ## Current progress

 - [ ] Pages